Skip to main content

 2. Ensure you have deployed the Sumologic-Kubernetes-Collection, to send the logs and metrics to Sumologic.
 For more information on deploying Sumologic-Kubernetes-Collection, visit here.
 Once deployed, logs will automatically be picked up and sent by default.
 Prometheus will scrape the Nginx Ingress pods, based on the annotations set in Step 1, for the metrics.
 Logs and Metrics will automatically be sent to the respective Sumo Logic Distribution for OpenTelemetry Collector instances, which consistently tag your logs and metrics, then forward them to your Sumo Logic org.

-3. Apply following labels to the Nginx Ingress pod.
+3. Apply the following labels to the Nginx Ingress pod.

 environment="prod_CHANGEME"